Logo EPFL, École polytechnique fédérale de Lausanne

 Responsible: (MED11626, phone: 41783141830)

 Description:INTRODUCTION Recent vision-language-action models (VLAs) build upon pretrained vision-language models and leverage diverse robot datasets to demonstrate strong task execution, language following ability, and semantic generalization.
 Despite these successes, VLAs struggle with novel robot setups and require fine-tuning to achieve good performance, yet how to most effectively fine-tune them is unclear given many possible strategies.
 This project aims to 1) develop a customised mobile robot platform that is composed of a customised and ROS2-based mobile base and robot arms with 6DOF (ViperX 300 S and Widowx 250), and 2) establish a vision system equiped with RGBD cameras which is used for data collection, 3) deploy a pre-trained VLA model locally for robot manipulation with a focus of household environment, and 4) platform testing, validation and delivery.
-Continuous research work of the current project can be your master thesis (Target: graduate from 2026 on-site study) Interested students can apply by sending an e-mail to sichao.liu@epfl.ch
+Continuous research work of the current project can be your master thesis (Target: graduate from 2026 on-site study).
+For appliciants not from EPFL, please check the conditions and requirements at EPFL before reaching me.
+Interested students can apply by sending an e-mail to sichao.liu@epfl.ch The position is open until having final candidates.

 Quick links